 Create an onboarding toolkit

-Drop in all the required documentation you need new starters to complete into one repository, to avoid duplicating hefty emails with endless attachments.
-Where signatures are required, minimise the need for printing and scanning (let’s be honest, who has a home printer anymore) and invest in a tool like Docusign or similar.
+Drop-in all the required documentation you need new starters to complete into one repository, to avoid duplicating hefty emails with endless attachments.
+Where signatures are required, minimise the need for printing and scanning (let’s be honest, who has a home printer anymore) and invest in a tool like DocuSign or similar.

-Ask all the key stakeholders that usually are involved in your onboarding process to put their usual notes / walk-throughs into a deck that can accessed remotely.
+Ask all the key stakeholders that usually are involved in your onboarding process to put their usual notes / walk-throughs into a deck that can be accessed remotely.

 That way, new starters will be able to access material in their own time, complete documentation easily and ultimately have access to everything they may need without jumping from pillar to post.

-Tech & Systems Onboarding Checklist
+Tech and Systems Onboarding Checklist

 1 week out:

-- IT support / Systems walkthrough – IT support
+- IT Support / Systems walkthrough – IT support

 - Team channels, file storage, cloud structure etc – Manager walkthrough